 - Respiratory diseases

 Deworming and vaccination should be observed as for any other breeds at the advice of a veterinary specialist.

-You can buy directly from other dog owners or from specialised pet shops.
+Until 2021, small dogs are the most wanted small dog breeds among American Kennel Club (AKC) members.
+You can buy one directly from other dog owners or from specialised pet shops.

 It is advisable to buy from established dog breeders.
-They will be prepared to answer all your questions and give you the best advice on how to take care of your new pet.
+They will be prepared to answer all your questions and give you the best advice on caring for your new pet.